 The Journey From Transactional to Strategic Procurement

-The procurement industry, as we know it, is changing, and as per the unfolding trends, it is rapidly evolving into a more prominent function that guides the overall strategy within an organization.
+The procurement industry, as we know it, is changing, and as per the unfolding trends, it's rapidly evolving into a more prominent function that guides the overall strategy within an organization.

 This means that procurement is becoming increasingly important and organizations look at it as a way to achieve sustained growth and long-term value.
 Despite this maturity in the general outlook towards procurement, relationship with internal stakeholders is something that obstructs procurement's journey from tactical to strategic.